raif-s-naffah/xapi-rs/README.md

 The `DB_SERVER_URL`, `DB_NAME`, and `LRS_EXTERNAL_URL` should be the same as set in `.env`.

+**NOTE**: The `sqlx` command is part of the SQLx command line utility.
+Instructions on how to install it can be found here: <https://crates.io/crates/sqlx-cli>.

 ### Running the CTS in non-legacy mode

 As of version 0.1.5 **`LaRS`** can operate in different modes &ndash;check [User Management](./doc/USERS.md) for details.
 To run the CTS against a server running in other than _Legacy_ mode, invoke the test runner like so...